Last Updated on

 Engage Customers with Content and Community

-You can emulate this by creating content that resonates with your audience's lifestyle or values:
+You can do the same by creating content that resonates with your audience's lifestyle or values:

-Brand-run communities can turn customers into loyal fans who stick around for the camaraderie and identity as much as the product.
+Brand-run communities can turn customers into loyal fans who stick around for the community and identity, as much as the product.

 Solicit Feedback and Act on It

 Show customers that their voice matters.
-After purchase, ask for feedback through brief surveys or in-app prompts.
+After the sale, ask for feedback through brief surveys or in-app prompts.

 Not only can this uncover issues to fix (preventing silent churn), but closing the feedback loop makes customers feel heard.

-Many DTC brands, like Allbirds, emphasize customer feedback in product development.
+Smart DTC brands use customer feedback in product development.
 This approach signals that you value the customer beyond their dollars, building loyalty.

 Additionally, reach out to lapsed customers to understand why they haven't come back.
-A friendly "we miss you" email with a small incentive can both win them back and reveal pain points.
+A friendly "we miss you" email (or push notification) with a small incentive can both win them back and reveal pain points.

 Align Retention Tactics with Your Brand Identity

-As you implement retention strategies, make sure they feel authentic to your brand.
+Make sure your retention tactics feel authentic to your brand.
 A common pitfall is copying generic tactics that don't fit your brand's ethos.

 Brand consistency matters.
 Retention efforts should enhance the customer's connection to your brand story, not contradict it.